How to Buy Wrexham Tickets

 The short answer is, because of all the attention now on the club, it’s very difficult.
-Unless you go down an illegal and sketchy path, the odds of getting one Wrexham home ticket are very slim, and the odds of getting two or more together are virtually nil.
+Unless you go down an illegal and sketchy path, getting one Wrexham home ticket is tough slim, and getting two or more together is really tough.

+But that’s not to say it’s hopeless — in fact, I recently got one myself (See below).
 So let’s get into it, starting with a brief introduction to soccer tickets in England — for even though Wrexham is in Wales, they play in the English league system.
+And the basic process is the same from clubs like Wrexham to clubs like Manchester City.

 English Football Tickets: How Does This Work?

-Normally, at a National League club like Wrexham, General Sale extends pretty much up to kickoff — ie, you can walk up and purchase on the day.
+Normally, at a League Two club like Wrexham, General Sale extends pretty much up to kickoff — ie, you can walk up and purchase on the day.
 If it’s a big game in the FA Cup or something, maybe not.
-That’s life in the fifth tier — and here’s an explanation of the leagues and cups of English football.
+That’s life in the fourth tier — and here’s an explanation of the leagues and cups of English football.

 But what’s happening at Wrexham is far from normal.